OPUS: A PARA-OPERA STRUCTURE

 Details from the MUSAKHAN

-First Passage of Konvolut: MUSSAKHAN
+The First Passage of Konvolut: MUSAKHAN

 The bespoke typeface Hamaset was conceived for OPUS: A Para-Opera Structure, designed by Yetkin Bașarır